NoelBram/Onotes/README.md

 }
 ```
 ## Time Complexity
-The number of basic operations formed
+The number of basic operations performed
  - Machine independent
  - Programing language independent
  - Efficency : It runs quickly on real input instsances; if it runs in polynomial running time.